saleor/saleor-docs/docs/advanced/internationalization.md

     translated = TranslationProxy()
 ```

-The product has several properties, but let's assume you want to translate just its `name` and `description`.
+The product has several properties, but let's assume you want to translate just the `name` and `description`.

 1. Set a `translated` property to an instance of `TranslationProxy`.

-2. Use `ProductTranslation` to store yur translated properties.
+2. Use `ProductTranslation` to store your translated properties.
 It requires two base fields:

-* `language_code` - A language code that this translation correlates to.
+* `language_code` - A language code to which this translation correlates.

-* `product` - `ForeignKey` relation to the translated object (in this case it will be named _product_).
+* `product` - `ForeignKey` relation to the translated object (in this case, it will be named _product_).

 … and any other field you would like to translate.
 For the purpose of this example, a `name` and `description` were used.